Director: Hlomla Dandala

 By Rowena Seabrook

 Hlomla Dandala, acclaimed actor and director – well educated, well travelled, suave and super sexy, yet at heart, the simple son of a preacher man.

-Dandala recently directed the film “The Bet” which is part of the Heartlines film series and premiers on SABC2 on Sunday (SUBS AUGUST 13).
+Dandala recently directed the film “The Bet” which is part of the Heartlines film series.
 The series is being screened on all three SABC channels and a project of the Mass Media Project.
 The aim of the eight-movie series is to spark national debate on values within South African society and to bring about positive values-driven transformation.

 “The Bet” focuses on the value of self control, and although it features teenagers largely, it speaks to people of all ages.
 A few of the issues covered in the film are: HIV/Aids, peer pressure, family relationships and pre-marital and casual sex.